InfiniteWeb: Scalable Web Environment Synthesis for GUI Agent Training: Abstract

 \section{Abstract}

 GUI agents that interact with graphical interfaces on behalf of users represent a promising direction for practical AI assistants.
 However, training such agents is hindered by the scarcity of suitable environments.
 We present \textsc{InfiniteWeb}, a system that automatically generates functional web environments at scale for GUI agent training.
 While LLMs perform well on generating a single webpage, building a realistic and functional website with many interconnected pages faces challenges.
 We address these challenges through unified specification, task-centric test-driven development, and a combination of website seed with reference design image to ensure diversity.
 Our system also generates verifiable task evaluators enabling dense reward signals for reinforcement learning.
-Experiments show that \textsc{InfiniteWeb} surpasses commercial coding agents at realistic website construction, and GUI agents trained on our generated environments achieve significant performance improvements on OSWorld and Online-Mind2Web, demonstrating the effectiveness of proposed system.
+Experiments show that \textsc{InfiniteWeb} surpasses commercial coding agents at realistic website construction, and GUI agents trained on our generated environments achieve significant performance improvements on OSWorld, Online-Mind2Web, and MobileWorld, demonstrating the effectiveness of the proposed system.
+Our code and generated websites are publicly available at \url{https://github.com/microsoft/FIVE-UI-Evol}.